shkolnick-kun/bugurtos/GettingStartedEN.md

 on every system timer tick (**round robbin** scheduling policy), or only when its timer expires (clean **fifo** scheduling policy).

-In **real time** processes timer is used as watchdog, so when watchdog expires sheduler stops such process and gives processor to next ready process.
-Watchdog expiration is exceptional situation which needs handling, so a process with expired watchdog can't be run by **proc_run** function, typicaly it must be restarted (sometimes dependent processes need restart too).
+In **real time** processes timer is used as watchdog, so when watchdog expires scheduler stops such process and gives processor to next ready process.
+Watchdog expiration is exceptional situation which needs handling, so a process with expired watchdog can't be run by **proc_run** function, typically it must be restarted (sometimes dependent processes need restart too).

 In **general purpose** processes timer is used to count process time slice, so when process time slice expires a